 There’s just something about making a little fairy home that will always appeal to me.
-I think it’s probably because you can use all kinds of things while you’re creating them.
+I think it’s probably because you can use all kinds of things while creating them.
 Just let your imagination run wild.
-Old tissue boxes can be turned into a desert abode or even a church.
+Old tissue boxes can be turned into a desert abode or a fairy church.
 Clocks are perfect for making secret gardens, complete with beaded topiaries and a porch swing.
 Even a lunchbox can be transformed into something amazing.
-And an old, tatty lamp shade……… Well if you thatch it, add a plastic flower pot and a doorknob it makes for a great fairy roof.
+And an old, tatty lamp shade……… Well, if you thatch it, add a plastic flower pot and a doorknob; it makes for a great fairy roof.
 Amiright? 😀

-We made this little one over the weekend for a friend of ours who’s keen to start her first fairy garden.
-She wanted a cottage style home for her fairies that would last outside.
+We made this little one over the weekend for a friend who is keen to start her first fairy garden.
+She wanted a cottage-style home for her fairies that would last outside.
 Since the weather here in South Africa doesn’t typically go from one extreme to the other, and I know how hardy a thatch roof is (we stay in one), the roofing choice was easy.

 What You Need To Thatch a Fairy Roof